Skip to content

 Pipeline steps¶

 HTRflow pipelines operate on Collection instances.
 A Collection represents one or several input images.
 Each pipeline step takes a Collection and returns an updated Collection.
-Here is a toy example of a pipeline step:
+Here is a toy example of a pipeline step in python:

 class ExampleStep(PipelineStep):